intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

 specifies the files to be protected by encryption.

-When TensorFlow Serving loads the model, the path to load the model is ``models/resnet50-v15-fp32/1/saved_model.pb``, and the encryption key is located in ``files/wrap-key``.
+When TensorFlow Serving loads the model, the path to load the model is ``models/resnet50-v15-fp32/1/saved_model.pb``, and the encryption key is in ``files/wrap-key``.
 You can also customize the 128-bit password.
 According to the file path matching principle, the file path must be consistent with the one used during encryption.